-The High Tech Treasure Hunt
+The Adventure: A High Tech Treasure Hunt

 With as much grace as I can possibly muster, I retrace my last few steps completely covered in cobwebs and dirt.

 Attempting a somewhat awkward maneuver, I walk backwards trying to see if I can gain any insight into the situation at hand from an entirely different perspective.

 I jump, startled, when I see a shadow out of the corner of my eye.
 Heart thumping, I foolishly realize that it’s just me.